PART 5: BLACK HEART - WHITE SANDS - BLACK TRIANGLES

 I remember her telling me about the operation she had when she was in her early 30s.
 She said they literally had to scrape the endometriosis that was growing on her intestines and put them back in.

-Tests showed the cancer had spread to her kidneys, liver and her brain.
 Her oncologist told me she must have had the cancer for more than 5 years.
-He also told me she probably had a year to live, maybe more only if she started radical chemotherapy and radiation as soon as possible.
+He also said she must have been hiding terrific pain.
+He leveled with me and said at most she probably had a year to live, maybe more but only if she started radical chemotherapy and radiation as soon as possible.

 They never got a chance to.